smileboywtu/smileboywtu.github.io/_posts/2016-02-23-learn-css-in-brief.md

 {% endhighlight %}

 When this layout is too narrow, the nav gets squished.
 Worse, you can't use min-width on the nav to fix it, because the right column wouldn't respect it.

+<span class='property'>media queries</span>

+"Responsive Design" is the strategy of making a site that "responds" to the browser and device that it is being shown on... by looking awesome no matter what.

+Media queries are the most powerful tool for doing this.
+Let's take our layout that uses percent widths and have it display in one column when the browser is too small to fit the menu in the sidebar:

+{% highlight css %}

+@media screen and (min-width:600px) {
+  nav {
+    float: left;
+    width: 25%;
+  }
+  section {
+    margin-left: 25%;
+  }
+}
+@media screen and (max-width:599px) {
+  nav li {
+    display: inline;
+  }
+}

+{% endhighlight %}

+<span class='property'>inline-block</span>

+You can create a grid of boxes that fills the browser width and wraps nicely.
+This has been possible for a long time using float, but now with inline-block it's even easier. inline-block elements are like inline elements but they can have a width and height.

+{% highlight css %}

+.box {
+  float: left;
+  width: 200px;
+  height: 100px;
+  margin: 1em;
+}
+.after-box {
+  clear: left;
+}

+{% endhighlight %}

+easy way to do this:

+{% highlight css %}

+.box2 {
+  display: inline-block;
+  width: 200px;
+  height: 100px;
+  margin: 1em;
+}

+{% endhighlight %}

+<span class='property'>column</span>

+There is a new set of CSS properties that let you easily make multi-column text.
+Have a look:

+{% highlight css %}

+.three-column {
+  padding: 1em;
+  -moz-column-count: 3;
+  -moz-column-gap: 1em;
+  -webkit-column-count: 3;
+  -webkit-column-gap: 1em;
+  column-count: 3;
+  column-gap: 1em;
+}

+{% endhighlight %}

+CSS columns are very new, so you need to use the prefixes, and it won't work through IE9 or in Opera Mini.

+<span class='property'>flexbox</span>

+The new flexbox layout mode is poised to redefine how we do layouts in CSS.
+Unfortunately the specification has changed a lot recently, so it's implemented differently in different browsers.

+{% highlight css %}

+.container {
+  display: -webkit-flex;
+  display: flex;
+}
+nav {
+  width: 200px;
+}
+.flex-column {
+  -webkit-flex: 1;
+          flex: 1;
+}

+{% endhighlight %}

+make the block vertical center:

+{% highlight css %}

+.vertical-container {
+  height: 300px;
+  display: -webkit-flex;
+  display:         flex;
+  -webkit-align-items: center;
+          align-items: center;
+  -webkit-justify-content: center;
+          justify-content: center;
+}

+{% endhighlight %}

+Happy code.